Research Study

 1Key Findings

-• Predictable Attention Paths: Our eye tracking shows that 92% of users follow identical viewing patterns when elements are properly weighted and positioned.
-It's almost like you can draw a line that people's eyes will follow.
+- Predictable Attention Paths: Eye tracking shows 92% of users follow the same viewing path when elements are weighted and positioned with clear hierarchy.

-• Decision Speed Optimization: Well-designed visual hierarchies reduced cognitive processing time by 38%, allowing users to extract key information and make decisions in nearly half the time.
-Your brain literally works less.
+- Decision Speed Optimization: Clear visual hierarchies cut cognitive processing time by 38%, so users extract key information and decide faster.

-• Conversion Element Placement: CTAs positioned as the logical conclusion to a visual flow path showed 64% higher interaction rates than those that felt randomly placed.
-It's like the difference between someone handing you something versus throwing it at you.
+- Conversion Element Placement: CTAs placed as the natural end of a visual flow path showed 64% higher interaction rates than CTAs that felt randomly placed.

 2The Science of Visual Attention